tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 loses its ECH keys, or if a deployment of ECH must be rolled back on the server.

-The retry mechanism repairs inconsistencies, provided the server is authoritative for the public name.
+The retry mechanism repairs inconsistencies, provided the server is authoritative for the public identity.
 If server and advertised keys mismatch, the server will respond with ech_retry_requested.
-If the server does not understand the "encrypted_client_hello" extension at all, it will ignore it as required by
-{{RFC8446}}; Section 4.1.2.
-Provided the server can present a certificate valid for the public name, the client can safely retry with updated settings, as described in {{handle-server-response}}.
+If the server does not understand the "encrypted_client_hello" extension at all, it will ignore it as required by {{RFC8446}}; Section 4.1.2.
+Provided the server can present a certificate valid for the public identity, the client can safely retry with updated settings, as described in {{handle-server-response}}.

-Unless ECH is disabled as a result of successfully establishing a connection to the public name, the client MUST NOT fall back to using unencrypted ClientHellos, as this allows a network attacker to disclose the contents of this ClientHello, including the SNI.
+Unless ECH is disabled as a result of successfully establishing a connection to the public identity, the client MUST NOT fall back to using unencrypted ClientHellos, as this allows a network attacker to disclose the contents of this ClientHello, including the SNI.
 It MAY attempt to use another server from the DNS results, if one is provided.